-‘Paranormal Lockdown’ Investigates the Statler City Hotel [Spoilers]
+‘Paranormal Lockdown’ Investigates The Statler City Hotel [Spoilers]

 — Nick Groff (@NickGroff_) January 24, 2017

 Be sure to check out this week’s episode of Paranormal Lockdown in order to find out what it is that Nick and Katrina discovered.
 Leave your comments, thoughts, and opinions concerning Paranormal Lockdown below.
-Paranormal Lockdown airs on Friday’s at 9 p.m.
+Paranormal Lockdown airs on Fridays at 9 p.m.
 ET on TLC.

 [Featured Image by TLC]